SolidDigital/bridgetown-api-js/README.md

 The argument the deferred is resolved with will be available downstream as, `req.bridgetown.identity`.

 The deferred can be used to signal valid or invalid auth headers.
+By default a 401 is sent on rejection.

 ```javascript
 var bridgetownApi = require('bridgetown-api'),